 These two manga-only Sailor Soldiers have always seemed to be really popular among the fans, and I can definitely see why.
 Though they only appeared in one act of the manga, you learn a lot about their back story and feel like you can understand them.

-The two come from sister planets, which were apparently very poor and they were constantly at war with one another.
-After Galaxia destroys their planets, they wind up joining the Shadow Galactica, thinking this is the only chance they have for peace.
+The two come from a single planet which was apparently very poor and always at war.
+After Galaxia destroys their planet, they wind up joining the Shadow Galactica, thinking this is the only chance they have for peace.